-- 1. Search for the requests you want to reject. - See section 6.1, Searching for a request. - You can use the alternative Requests for review report to display all requests that are awaiting validation. - 2.
-Use the checkboxes to the left of the requests to select one or more requests.
+1. Search for the requests you want to reject.

+You can use the alternative Requests for review report to display all requests that are awaiting validation.

+2. Use the checkboxes to the left of the requests to select one or more requests.